Semicap | Process Control | Wafer Inspection~58% Process Control Share

 • Inline at Every Wafer: KLA process-control tools sit inline in fab production lines — every wafer at TSMC's leading-edge fabs passes through KLA inspection.
 The transaction-embedding moat is structural: pulling KLA tools requires re-architecting fab flow.

 • Advanced Packaging is the New Front: HBM stacks and chiplet integration require an order of magnitude more process control than monolithic chips.
-KLA targets $1B+ in advanced-packaging process-control revenue in 2026 — a TAM that effectively didn't exist 5 years ago.
+KLA grew advanced wafer-level-packaging revenue ~70% YoY and took the #1 process-control position in 2025 — a TAM that effectively didn't exist 5 years ago and is scaling toward the company's $1B+ target.

 KLA is a clear net beneficiary of AI.
-The strongest moats — proprietaryData (yield-learning library), systemOfRecord (yield-management software), regulatoryLockIn (foundry certs + export controls), bundling, businessLogic — are all AI-strengthened or AI-neutral.
+The strongest moats — proprietaryData (yield-learning library, now ~58% process-control share), systemOfRecord (yield-management software), regulatoryLockIn (foundry certs + export controls), bundling, businessLogic — are all AI-strengthened or AI-neutral.
 The one AI-vulnerable moat (learnedInterfaces) is correctly downgraded because operator workflows are being automated.
-KLA sits in the ASML/MSCI tier (90-94) — second only to ASML in semicap structural durability.
+The raised 2030 framework (~$26B revenue, 45-47% op margin) underscores structural durability — KLA sits in the ASML/MSCI tier (90-94), second only to ASML in semicap structural durability.

 AI-Vulnerable Moats